$ cd .. all posts

 Summary

-• If you want more than one monitor and use an Air — it’s best to go straight for M4.
+• If you want more than one monitor and use an Air — the clean choices are M4 or M5.

 👉 This comparison is for quick reference when choosing a new MacBook.